 Next, be sure that someone on your team is frequently checking your website analytics and/or using a tool like Hotjar to monitor site engagement.
 The insights provided by these tools will let you know where people are getting stuck on your site or what content is resonating with your audience that may need to be highlighted.
 Data helps us stay in tune with our visitors so that we can offer them a better experience.

 Finally, be sure that your website “feels” professional and welcoming.
-Use high quality photos of your facility, clean design, and throw in some personal touches when you can.
+Use high-quality photos of your facility, and clean design, and throw in some personal touches when you can.

 Other Online Channels